Hsiao-Feng/Floating-Clipboard/README.md

 # Floating Clipboard

 A simple clipboard application that can float on the screen and supports multiple clipboards.
+This is a top-positioned window designed for quick copying of text in different text boxes.

 Developed using the .NET 8.0 framework and compiled using Visual Studio 2022.